Neural Collapse in Multi-label Learning with Pick-all-label Loss: Experiments

-where $geo{\angle}$ represents the geometric angle between two vectors and $\overline{\bh}_{i}$ is the mean of all features in the label set $S_i$.
-Intuitively, our $\mathcal{NC}_m$ measures the angle relationship between features means of different label sets or classes.
-The numerator calculates the average angle difference between multiplicity-$2$ features means and the sum of their multiplicity-$1$ component features means. while the denominator serves as a normalization factor that is the average of all existing pairs regardless of the relationship.\footnote{For example, if we have $4$ total classes for multiplicity-1 samples, they corresponds to $4$ features means and hence $6$ different sums if we randomly pick $2$ features means to sum up.
-Multiplicity-2 then has $\binom{4}{2} = 6$ features means, there is in total 36 possible angles to calculate, we averaged these 36 angles and use that as the denominator.} As training progresses, the numerator will converge to $0$, while the denominator becomes larger demonstrating the angle collapsing.
-As shown in \Cref{fig:NC-MNIST-CIFAR10} and \Cref{fig:NC-SVHN}, practical networks do exhibit \MLab~NC, and such a phenomenon is prevalent across network architectures and datasets.
-Specifically, the four metrics, evaluated on four different network architectures and two different datasets, all converge to zero as the training progresses toward the terminal phase.
+Here, $geo{\angle}$ represents the geometric angle between two vectors, and $\overline{\bh}_{i}$ is the mean of all features in the label set $S_i$.
+Intuitively, our $\mathcal{NC}_m$ measures the angle between features means of different label sets or classes.
+The numerator calculates the average angle difference between multiplicity-$2$ features means and the sum of their multiplicity-$1$ component features means.
+While the denominator serves as a normalization factor that is the average of all existing pairs regardless of the relationship.\footnote{For example, if we have $4$ total classes for multiplicity-1 samples, they corresponds to $4$ features means and hence $6$ different sums if we randomly pick $2$ features means to sum up.
+Multiplicity-2 then has $\binom{4}{2} = 6$ features means, there are then 36 possible angles to calculate, we averaged these 36 angles as the denominator.} As training progresses, the numerator will converge to $0$, while the denominator becomes larger demonstrating the angle collapsing.

-\begin{remark} To measure the high multiplicity collapse, an alternative metric is simply using the angle measures in the numerator part of the definition of \(\mathcal{NC}_m \) given in \Cref{eqn:NC-m-metric}.
-However, in comparison, the \(\mathcal{NC}_m \) metric we use here is more consistent with that of \(\mathcal{NC}_1,\mathcal{NC}_2 \) and \(\mathcal{NC}_3\).
-For this reason, we use \(\mathcal{NC}_m \) as defined above \emph{with} the denominator as a normalization factor. \end{remark}